Danwei: Background

-Danwei system
+Description

 Institutions such as industrial factories, schools and hospitals, and government departments are all part of the danwei system.
 Among them, the heavy industrial work units, commonly viewed as the prototype of the socialist workplace, were granted priority for resources.
 During the Maoist era, the work unit served as multifunctional urban institutions that encompassed various aspects of urban livelihoods.
 Danwei contained facilities for work and daily living, including production facilities, offices, residential areas, social services, child-care facilities, dry goods stores, public toilets, bath houses, meeting rooms, clubs for retirees, and sports courts and fields.
 Larger danwei might have schools or in-patient healthcare clinics.
 Workers' benefits were only partly in the form of wages, with significant benefits coming in the form of state-provided services and the like.
 Therefore, work units provided essential social resources to its members when the market economy had not yet fully developed.
 The industrial danwei was a state institution.

 Among the goals that state planners sought to advance through constructing danwei as part of China's urbanization was the development of a socialist citizenry with a proletarian consciousness.
 In the danwei, urban Chinese lived and worked together in a collective and egalitarian environment.

-The political use of the danwei system
+Political use

-Briefly mentioned earlier, the late nineteenth century saw a surge of "public social consciousness" which brought the public's attention to many social, political, moral, and sanitary dangers of urbanized areas.
+The late nineteenth century saw a surge of "public social consciousness" which brought the public's attention to many social, political, moral, and sanitary dangers of urbanized areas.
 So when the CCP defeated the Kuomintang in 1949, they sought to consolidate urban rule quickly for their own interests and that of the general populations'.
 By 1957, over 90 percent of the urban population belonged to a danwei.
 The danwei became as much of a social and political tool as it was an economic one.
 The CCP's creation of a danwei system that was based strictly on functionalism represented a break from the previous imperial China's focus on Confucian principles of hierarchy and order.
 Thus, Danweis were themselves a product of socialist ideology but furthermore, they were "key sites" for the CCP-led government to promote their egalitarian ideology.
 As a result of danweis being such a socially enclosed and monitored environment, people became hyperaware of their behaviour and strived for absolute conformity which gave way for the "penetration of the Leninist state in urban society."
 Danweis became successful vessels for political mobilization as the encouraged relations between employees were founded upon and channelled into political participation, often against an enemy.
 An example of this would be the massive workers' strikes during Mao Zedong's Hundred Flowers Campaign where in the span of 6 months between 1956 and 1957, over 10,000 strikes had occurred nationwide in favour of Chairman Mao's attack on bureaucratism.